agushansky/sentiment-analysis_text-reviews/README.md

 ### Data

 The dataset used was extracted from Kaggle and can be accessed via this [this](https://www.kaggle.com/dwiknrd/reviewuniversalstudio) link.
+There are 50,847 total reviews spanning three Universal Studios theme parks (one each in Florida (U.S.A.), Japan, and Singapore.
+There are six features (columns), summarized as below:

+1.  "reviewer" - username of the reviewer on TripAdvisor
+2.  "rating" - integer rating assigned by the reviewer, from '1' (unsatisfied) to '5' (satisfied)
+3.  "written_date" - date stamp of the review
+4.  "title" - title of the review
+5.  "review_text" - text review logged by the visitor
+6.  "branch" - theme park branch reviewed.

+It is important to highlight that the dataset consists only of reviews that were originally submitted in English.
+This fact has large implications about the results of the analysis.
+Specifically, it means the model will be biased toward customer experiences of people who use English as their primary language.
+English-speakers often hold cultural norms and traits that are not shared by other cultures.
+Concretely, while English-speakers may have a positive impression of the available food at a park, it does not mean that others feel the same way!

 ### Methodology